convox/docs/docs/scaling/scaling.md

 $ convox scale serviceName --count=<number> -a appName
 ```

 will temporarily adjust the instance count.
-The autoscaler will monitor the scaling targets and adjust the count again within 3–5 minutes, unless the conditions sustaining the manual count persist.
+The autoscaler will monitor the scaling targets and adjust the count again within 3 to 5 minutes, unless the conditions sustaining the manual count persist.

 Manually scaling can be useful for scenarios such as:
 - **Adjusting to a new desired count after deployment**